 Cranberry Pecan Goat Cheese Sweet Potato Bites

 These bite-sized morsels from Recipe Runner are perfect for tiding guests over as you wait for the turkey to finish in the oven.
-Plus, charming hors d'oeuvres are gluten-free, making them a tasty option for anyone with dietary restrictions.
+Plus, the charming hors d'oeuvres are gluten-free, making them a tasty option for anyone with dietary restrictions.

 Make a big batch and serve it in a punch bowl with a few lime slices and fresh cranberries bobbing on the surface.